firstcontributions/first-contributions/sourcetree-macos-tutorial.md

 ## Submit your changes for review

-If you go to your repository on github, you'll see  `Compare & pull request` button.
+If you go to your repository on github, you'll see  `Compare and pull request` button.
 Click on that button.

 <img style="float: right;" src="assets/compare-and-pull.png" alt="create a pull request" />